ConduitIO/automation/docs/roadmap_readme.md

     on:
       schedule:
         # * is a special character in YAML, so you have to quote this string
-        # we want the nightly builds only on work days
+        # we want the check for milestone management to only happen on work
+        # days.
         # this runs quite often. feel free to change it to suit your needs.
         - cron:  '0 0 * * 2-6'
       workflow_dispatch: